benjaminsampica/benjaminsampicaStatic/content/post/specification/index.md

 }
 ```

-And the specification - we want to compare if the player has a contract for the 2020 year.
+And for the specification we want to compare if the player has a contract for the 2020 year.

 ```
 public class Has2020YearContractSpecification : Specification<Player>